udithgunasekara/React-ToDo-List-CRUD/README.md

 Learning Outcomes:
-Components handling
+Components handling,
-Usage of Props
+Usage of Props,
 Use Local Storage